 Max weight: >300 pounds

-Check out our Dualtron X Review (preview) to learn more of the exciting tidbits we’ve heard from MiniMotors.
+Check out our Dualtron X Review to learn more about the fastest, baddest scooter on the planet.

 Dualtron X vs Dualtron Thunder